Alcoholism by Country Statistics

 There is also the issue of underage drinking, where the age group of the population drinking is less than the agreed age.
 This is what contributes to a high adult drinking as they started young.

-The status report on alcohol consumption showed that Paraguay, Lithuania, Mongolia, Austria, Finland as well as Benin all had a pure alcohol per capita alcohol consumption of over 50% of drinkers having a heavy sessions when they were in a lower age group.
+The status report on alcohol consumption showed that Paraguay, Lithuania, Mongolia, Austria, Finland as well as Benin all had a pure alcohol per capita consumption of over 50% of drinkers having a heavy sessions when they were in a lower age group.

 On the contrary, in many countries in South Asia and Africa, this was the case for not more than five per cent of drinkers.
 Even in European countries, there are big disparities between regions.